 Some final thoughts:

-- The whole thread about the Black Dahlia was great
+- The whole subplot about the Black Dahlia was great;

 - There's a huge number of parallels here to Iron Man, including a number of plot beats.
 Whilst I realise a core theme was "is Spider-Man the new Iron Man?"
 I do hope they don't go that route and instead just leave this as a nice homage to the first Avenger and RDJ.

 Oh, and then there's the after-credits sequences, which were some of the best since, well, probably since the first Iron Man.
 The sequence with MJ was a lot of fun and perfectly MCU, but that it led up to that reveal, plus J. Jonah Jameson as an alt-right internet pundit/troll with J K Simmons reprising the role!!! *chef kiss* Perfection!
 Oh and then they went ahead and simultaneously blew open so many new theories about Phase Four whilst also papering over the one element of the movie that was a bit off: Fury.